ktaranov/sqlserver-kit/SQL Server Trace Flag.md

 <a id="2549"></a>
 #### Trace Flag: 2549
-Function: Runs the DBCC CHECKDB command assuming each database file is on a unique disk drive.
+Function: Forces the DBCC CHECKDB command to assume each database file is on a unique disk drive but treating different physical files as one logical file.
 DBCC CHECKDB command builds an internal list of pages to read per unique disk drive across all database files.
-This logic determines unique disk drives based on the drive letter of the physical file name of each file.<br />
+This logic determines unique disk drives based on the drive letter of the physical file name of each file.
-**Note: Do not use this trace flag unless you know that each file is based on a unique physical disk.
+**Note: Do not use this trace flag unless you know that each file is based on a unique physical disk.**
-Although this trace flag improve the performance of the DBCC CHECKDB commands which target usage of the PHYSICAL_ONLY option, some users may not see any improvement in performance.
+**Note: Although this trace flag improve the performance of the DBCC CHECKDB commands which target usage of the PHYSICAL_ONLY option, some users may not see any improvement in performance.
 While this trace flag improves disk I/O resources usage, the underlying performance of disk resources may limit the overall performance of the DBCC CHECKDB command.**<br />
 Link: http://blogs.msdn.com/b/saponsqlserver/archive/2011/12/22/faster-dbcc-checkdb-released-in-sql-2008-r2-sp1-traceflag-2562-amp-2549.aspx<br />
 Link: https://support.microsoft.com/help/2634571<br />